Cargo ship: Iberian Maritime Powers

 From the late 15th century, Portugal and Spain developed merchant vessel types that underpinned their emergence as the first global maritime empires.
-Portuguese shipwrights refined the caravel in the 15th century — a light, manoeuvrable vessel with lateen or mixed rig, ideal for exploration along the African coast and into the Atlantic.
-By the early 16th century, the larger, ocean‑going carrack, the nau, became the principal Portuguese cargo carrier on the Carreira da Índia, the annual round‑trip route between Lisbon and Goa, capable of transporting spices, textiles, and other high‑value goods from Asia to Europe.
+Portuguese shipwrights refined the caravel in the 15th century — a light, maneuverable vessel with lateen or mixed rig, ideal for exploration along the African coast and into the Atlantic.
+By the early 16th century, the larger, ocean‑going carrack, the Nau, became the principal Portuguese cargo carrier on the Carreira da Índia, the annual round‑trip route between Lisbon and Goa, capable of transporting spices, textiles, and other high‑value goods from Asia to Europe.

-Spain’s merchant fleet was anchored by the nao and, from the mid‑16th century, the purpose‑built galleon; a hybrid of warship and cargo carrier designed to protect valuable shipments from piracy.
+Spain's merchant fleet was anchored by the nao and, from the mid‑16th century, the purpose‑built galleon; a hybrid of warship and cargo carrier designed to protect valuable shipments from piracy.
 The Spanish crown organised its transatlantic commerce through the Flota de Indias (West Indies Fleet), a convoy system established in the 1560s to safeguard treasure and goods from the Americas, including silver, gold, cochineal, sugar, and tobacco, while carrying European manufactures in return.
 These fleets sailed from Seville (later Cádiz) to ports such as Veracruz and Portobelo, regrouping at Havana for the return voyage to Spain.

 A parallel Pacific route, the Manila Galleon trade (1565–1815), linked the Philippines to Acapulco, carrying Asian goods such as silk, porcelain, and spices to the Americas, from where they were transhipped overland to Veracruz and loaded onto the Atlantic treasure fleets.
 Portuguese and Spanish merchant vessels of this era not only moved vast quantities of cargo but also established the first permanent, globe‑spanning maritime trade routes, laying foundations for the modern global economy.